mcaceresb/stata-gtools/docs/usage/gstats_transform.md

 simply an alias that assumes every subsequent statistic will be a range statistic.
 It is provided for ease of syntax.

-We can specify also different intervals per variable as well as a global interval used whenever a variable-specific interval is not used:
+You can specify also different intervals per variable as well as a global interval used whenever a variable-specific interval is not used:

 ```stata